BlackBird300/Capstone/README.md

    ```

 2. **Set Up the Backend**:
-   Navigate to the backend directory and start the Django server:
+   Navigate to the backend directory and start the Django server and wait until the server is ready:
    ```bash
    cd Capstone-Implementation/financial_analysis_project
    python manage.py runserver